Craigslist: Flagging

 Craigslist has a user flagging system to report illegal and inappropriate postings.

 Flagging does not require account login or registration, and can be done anonymously by anyone.
 Postings are subject to automated removal when a certain number of users flag them.
 The number of flags required for a posting's removal is dynamically variable and remains unknown to all but Craigslist staff.
 Some users allege that flagging may also occur as acts of vandalism by groups of individuals at different ISPs, but no evidence of this has ever been shown.
 Flagging can also alert Craigslist staff to blocks of ads requiring manual oversight or removal.

 Flagging is also done by Craigslist itself (Craigslist's automated systems) and the posts will never appear on the search results.

 Bartering

 Craigslist includes a barter option in its "for sale" section.
 This growing trade economy has been documented on the television program Barter Kings and the blog one red paperclip.

 Criticism

+From its earliest days Craigslist faced criticism for allowing illegal/unethical activities and for poor protection of buyers and sellers.
+Some well-recognized types of illegal activities comprise: counterfeit goods, advanced fee fraud and buyer-seller collusion.
+In "counterfeit goods" scam, the seller uses a marketplace to sell illegal or counterfeit products, while misrepresenting them as legitimate goods.
+In "advanced fee fraud" the seller tricks the buyer's into making an unsecured (i.e. not via a credit card or another legitimate escrow service) payment before receiving the product/service.
+In "buyer-seller collusion" a fraudulent buyer uses the victim's payment information (such as a credit card number) to buy fake goods from a colluding fake seller, thus getting the money from the victim and evading the traditional credit card safeguard practices.